bochboch28/bochboch28/README.md

 ### I'm bochi!
 I like C# and cute things!

-Most of my work is in private repositories, so this page is pretty boring!
+Most of my work is in private repositories, so this page is pretty boring...
 <br />

 ---